 The much ado about Billy Martin didn't end once his playing days were over.
 The fireworks continued.
 Even though Martin got his walking papers as a player from the Minnesota Twins in 1962, he remained with the organization as a scout, 3rd-base coach, and manager.
 Martin began his professional managerial career in 1968 when he took over the helm of the 7-22 Denver Bears (the Twins' Triple-A affiliate of the Pacific Coast League) and guided them to a respectable 73-72 finish.
 The next year, 1969, Martin became manager of the mediocre Minnesota Twins and skippered them to a 97-65 American League West Division pennant.
-Martin had just spent 9 years in the Minnesota organization, climbed his way to the top, won a pennant, yet still managed to get fired, a sign of the future.
-Once again, a couple of fistfights caused friction between Martin and the front office; this time with Twin's traveling secretary Howard Fox and later outside a bar in Detroit with pitcher Dave Boswell.
+Martin spent nine years in the Minnesota organization, climbed his way to the top, and won a pennant; yet still managed to get fired, a sign of the future.
+Once again, a couple of fistfights caused friction between Martin and the front office, this time with Twin's traveling secretary Howard Fox, and later, outside a bar in Detroit with pitcher Dave Boswell.
 Martin's eventual firing came after his "brash" comments in the newspapers that followed the Twins' American League Championship Series loss to Baltimore.

 After staying out of baseball for a year, Martin returned in 1971 to manage the Detroit Tigers.
-Martin immediately turned a losing team into a 91-71 second place team and a year later his 86-70 Tigers won the American League East Division.
+Martin immediately turned a losing team into a 91-71 second-place team and a year later his 86-70 Tigers won the American League East Division.
 Martin was fired with 19 games left on the 1973 schedule after ordering his pitchers to throw spitballs and was immediately hired to manage the Texas Rangers for the '74 season.
-Martin transformed the lowly Rangers who finished 57-105 a year earlier into a contender with an 84-76 second place finish in 1974.
+Martin transformed the lowly Rangers who finished 57-105 a year earlier into a contender with an 84-76 second-place finish in 1974.
 New Ranger owner and construction pipe magnate Brad Corbett fired Martin midway through the '75 season after an argument over player personnel.
 As long as Billy had his way, his teams fought for the championship but Martin was not the General Manager nor the owner.
 What are the team's weaknesses and who should be brought in to address those issues?
-Who should play and who should be sent down to the minor leagues.
+Who should play and who should be sent down to the minor leagues?
 Who would know best?
-A man with 26 years of experience as a player, scout, coach and successful manager or a rich businessman?
-In his autobiography, NUMBER l, Martin states that he'd never allow himself to get into that kind of predicament again.
-He then signed a contract with New York Yankee owner and shipbuilder George Steinbrenner, the greatest manipulator of them all.
+A man with 26 years of experience as a player, scout, coach, and successful manager or a rich businessman?
+In his autobiography, NUMBER l, Martin states that he'd never allow himself to get into that kind of predicament again ... then signed a contract with New York Yankee owner and shipbuilder George Steinbrenner, the greatest manipulator of them all.

-Billy Martin did not play professional baseball in 1954.
-He was drafted into the army during the Korean Conflict.
-He was stationed at Fort Ord, California however got transferred to Fort Carson in Colorado after a dispute regarding his not being allowed to play for the Fort Ord Warriors, a military baseball team that had won the California semi-pro state championship in 1952 and 1953.
+Billy Martin did not play professional baseball in 1954 due to getting drafted into the army during the Korean Conflict.
+He was stationed at Fort Ord, California however got transferred to Fort Carson, Colorado after a dispute regarding his not being allowed to play for the Fort Ord Warriors, a military baseball team that had won the California semi-pro state championship in 1952 and 1953.
 Officers only and Martin was a lowly private.
 At Fort Carson, Martin was named manager of the base team and led them to a 25-4 record (15-2 according to other sources) where he pitched and played center field.
-He also made a few 6 hour trips to Kansas and led the 5-0 Goodland Tigers to a Hi-Plains title and a berth in the Kansas National Baseball Congress semi-pro state championship tournament.
+He also made a few six-hour trips to Kansas where he led the 5-0 Goodland Tigers to a Hi-Plains title and a berth in the Kansas National Baseball Congress semi-pro state championship tournament.
 There, Martin led the Kansas state tourney with his .394 average and was named tournament MVP.
-The Tigers reeled off 6 straight victories before bowing to the Wichita Boeing Bombers in the finals.
+The Tigers reeled off six straight victories before bowing to the Wichita Boeing Bombers in the finals.
 The Bombers went on to win the NBC semi-pro World Series.
 Of course, Martin got into a couple of fights while in the military.
 He punched a private for sleeping in his cot and later knocked out a sergeant after being harassed for not wearing a tie at a base movie theater.

-After his discharge from the military in 1955, Martin returned to New York and hit .320 in 70 at bats for the pennant winning 96-58 Yankees.
-They lost the World Series in 7 games to the Brooklyn Dodgers.
-Martin played in all 7 games and hit .320 for the series.
-A year later, 1956, Don Larson was named World Series MVP after tossing his 2-0 perfect game in game five.
-The Yankees beat the Brooklyn Dodgers 4 games to three.
-Billy Martin hit .296 (8-25 with 2 HR's) for the Series and .269 with 9 homers during the regular season.
+After his discharge from the military in 1955, Martin returned to New York and hit .320 in 70 at-bats for the pennant-winning 96-58 Yankees.
+They lost the World Series in seven games to the Brooklyn Dodgers.
+Martin played in all seven games and hit .320 for the series.
+A year later, in 1956, Don Larson was named World Series MVP after tossing his 2-0, perfect game in game five.
+The Yankees beat the Brooklyn Dodgers four games to three.
+Billy Martin hit .296 (8-25 with two HR's) for the Series and .269 with nine homers during the regular season.
 A year later, Martin was traded to the Kansas City Athletics shortly after a phantom punch was thrown at the Copacabana Club where several Yankees, including Martin, were hanging out.
-The Yankees had had enough of Billy Martin the ballplayer.
-For the next 5 years, Martin would play for 6 different teams hitting between .246 and .257.
+The Yankees had had enough of Billy Martin the fighter.
+For the next five years, Martin would play for six different teams hitting between .246 and .257.
 During his 11 years in the majors, Martin combined to hit .257 with a .369 slugging percentage.
-During 5 World Series competitions, Martin hit .333 (33-99) with 5 home runs and a .566 SLG.
+During five World Series competitions, h hit .333 (33-99) with five home runs and a .566 SLG.
 Clearly, Martin played his best baseball when it mattered the most.

 MARTIN LANDING A KNEE TO THE MID-SECTION